 It also needed to hold a plastic garbage bin in the bottom that I could fill with water so we could wet woolen blankets or other items we might need to protect ourselves from smoke in the event my fire bunker was less effective at keeping smoke out than I hoped.

 I chose an area alongside our dwelling.
 If we wake in the night to the smell of smoke and the bushland around us is alight, the fire bunker needs to be close and easy to access.

 Bunker Door Should Face Away from Your Home

 The entry door faces away from our home because there's every chance our home would burn sooner or later in a severe bushfire and I wanted the door to be clear of any falling debris.
 It would need an overhang to protect the door and the fire bunker door must open inwards just in case something blew against it.
 We wouldn't want to be trapped inside.

-Another reason for the door opening inwards was I like the idea of being able to pile some kind of additional insulation against the heat immediately outside the door before closing it.
+Another reason for the door opening inwards was that I like the idea of being able to pile some kind of additional insulation against the heat immediately outside the door before closing it.

 All the while I was hatching a plan for an efficient design that would not cost too much money.

 Choosing Fire Shelter Materials